 As with many people these days, most of my investment information comes from the internet.
 It has taken me years to compile a group of research-oriented blogs and websites that I have found most useful.
 Here is my annotated list:

 Quantocracy: This is an aggregator of quantitative trading links to blog posts and research articles.
 It covers a broad range of ideas from coding to finance theory.
+This is the single best source for quantitative content.

 CXO Advisory: This website is a good way to learn about new investment research posted on the Social Science Research Network (SSRN).
-If you pay a modest subscription fee, you can read CXO’s analysis of these research papers which is a time saver.
-CXO sometimes does book reviews and researches other ideas, including momentum.

 Farnam Street: A variety of interesting topics by Shane Parrish.

 EconomPic Data: Jake usually has thought-provoking things to say, and he does some good research.
-His site is momentum friendly.
+His site is momentum-friendly.
 Jake is also quite active on Twitter.

 Twitter is also a good source of investment information.
 Not only do those followed on Twitter offer their own insights, but they retweet and comment on worthwhile information from others.
 Here are the Twitter handles of the above bloggers plus my own: